oracid/FiveBarQuad/README.md

 # FiveBarQuad
-FiveBarQuad is a quadruped robot with 5 bars legs linkage.
+FiveBarQuad is a quadruped robot with 5 bars linkage legs.